sanskrit-lexicon/csl-newsletter/september2022.md

 1. cologne-stardict.
 Pending to resolve the wrong transliteration like पर्ॐहु.
 See https://github.com/sanskrit-lexicon/cologne-stardict/issues/35.
 2. MWS.
 Accent representation has to be somehow standardized across dictionaries.
 They are idiosyncratic today.
 See https://github.com/sanskrit-lexicon/MWS/issues/140.
 3. PWG.
 Add Amarakosha markup along with links to target.
 See https://github.com/sanskrit-lexicon/PWG/issues/62
+4. LRV.
+Started preparing dictionary L. R. Vaidya for integration in the CDSL framework.

 # Repositories to be covered in newsletter